 Cost includes contracted services, materials, direct labor, directly attributable overhead costs, borrowing costs on qualifying assets and decommissioning costs.
-Where parts of an item of PP&E have different estimated economic useful lives, they are accounted for as separate items (major components) of PP&E.
+Where parts of an item of PP&E have different estimated useful lives, they are accounted for as separate items (major components) of PP&E.

 The cost of major inspections and maintenance is recognized in the carrying amount of the item if the asset recognition criteria are satisfied.
 The carrying amount of a replaced part is derecognized.
 The costs of day-to-day servicing are expensed as incurred.
+The cost of a group of PP&E acquired in a transaction, including those acquired in a business combination, is allocated to the individual assets acquired based on their fair value.

-Depreciation of cost less residual value is charged on a straight-line basis over the estimated economic useful lives of items of each depreciable component of PP&E, from the date they are available for use, as this most closely reflects the expected usage of the assets.
+Depreciation of cost less residual value is charged on a straight-line basis over the estimated useful lives of items of each depreciable component of PP&E, from the date they are available for use, as this most closely reflects the expected usage of the assets.
 Land and construction work in progress are not depreciated.
-Estimating the appropriate economic useful lives of assets requires judgment and is generally based on estimates of life characteristics of similar assets.
-The estimated economic useful lives, methods of depreciation and residual values are reviewed annually with any changes adopted on a prospective basis.
+Estimating the appropriate useful lives of assets requires judgment and is generally based on estimates of life characteristics of similar assets.
+The estimated useful lives, methods of depreciation and residual values are reviewed annually with any changes adopted on a prospective basis.

-The ranges of estimated economic useful lives for PP&E assets used are as follows:
+The ranges of estimated useful lives for PP&E assets used are as follows:

-Water treatment and distribution, and wastewater collection and treatment 2 - 95 years Energy transmission and distribution 3 - 67 years Retail systems and equipment 4 - 20 years Corporate information systems and equipment 2 - 15 years Leasehold improvements 5 - 20 years
+Water treatment and distribution, and wastewater collection and treatment 2 - 95 years Energy transmission and distribution 3 - 75 years Retail systems and equipment 3 - 20 years Corporate information systems and other 2 - 20 years Right-of-use assets 2 - 21 vears

 Gains or losses on the disposal of PP&E are determined as the difference between the net disposal proceeds and the carrying amount at the date of disposal.
-The gains or losses are included within depreciation and amortization.

-(I) Capitalized borrowing costs
+(k) Capitalized borrowing costs